youyifong/tsp/README.md

 ## Cell segmentation with cellpose
-> python -m tsp runcellpose --f '*.png'
+> python -m tsp runcellpose --f '*.png' --l [0,0]  --model cytotrain7

 Required:
 - --f is required and tells the program which image files to segment.
 The quotes around file name pattern are required, because otherwise it will be expanded by shell

-- --l Signal channels.
-The channels have the format as [cytoplasm,nucleus], and each value can be 0 (grayscale), 1 (red), 2 (green), and 3 (blue).
-Default channels are [3,0] that means blue cytoplasm and no nuclei.
-E.g., -l=[0,0] if image is grayscale.
+- --l A list of 2 numbers indicating [cytoplasm channel, nucleus channel].
+Each value can be 0, 1 (red), 2 (green), and 3 (blue)
+For the cytoplasm channel, 0 means grayscale; for the nucleus channel, 0 means no nuclei.
+E.g. [3,0] that means cytoplasm signal is in the blue channel and no nuclei; [0,0] means cytoplasm is taken from a grayscale image and no nuclei.

 - --model Cellpose model to use, including cyto and cytotrain7. cyto is the Cellpose default, cytotrain7 is the model from Sunwoo et al.

 Optional:
 - --s If present, some additional image files will be saved.

-- --saveflow If present, .npy file containing flow, diam etc will be saved.
+- --saveflow If present, .npy file containing flow, diam and masks will be saved.

 - --saveroi If present, mask outline roi files will be saved.